-DEAC data centers have launched Internet Exchange (IX) in Europe, Baltic States and Russia
+DEAC data centers have launched Internet Exchange (IX) in Europe, Baltic States

 Major increase in data traffic volumes, changes in IT architecture and how businesses adopt to benefit from low cost public clouds and increased security using private clouds and private connections have urged DEAC to connect all data centers’ facilities with major network providers’ ecosystem.
-IX enables better connectivity in significant locations to let businesses around Europe, Baltic States and Russia switch to global network ecosystem.
+IX enables better connectivity in significant locations to let businesses around Europe, Baltic States switch to global network ecosystem.
 While migration to hybrid clouds is on the edge, fast and secure connections between companies’ global public clouds and private storages become a critical piece for cloud-computing players.

 As more companies are using online services for remote work, there is a steep rise in use of Internet traffic and demand for secure and reliable network with low latency and high traffic loads.
 Responding to business requirements, DEAC data centers in Riga, Frankfurt, Amsterdam, Moscow, London, Stockholm and Kiev have become beneficial connection points with major global communication providers’ networks.